14 Nov 2014

 There are two important points to note from the above.
 Firstly, (since amendments introduced in FA 2002) it is only companies that can be connected with each other for these purposes, ie an individual is never deemed to be connected with a company…

-The full article is available as a pdf or via the Tax Journal website.
+The full article is available via the Tax Journal website.